landonma/Data-Management-Templates-Project/index.md

 [Home](index.md) | [Instructions For Using the Templates](github_instructions) | [Frequently Asked Questions](faq.md)

 ## Info
 The Data Management Templates Project is a compilation of templates that can be used at different stages of the research project to maximize best practices in data management.
-The templates were created fo Oregon State University but are generic and should be suitable for any discipline or institution.
-They are published under a CC0 license so that they can be modified as needed, for example to adapt it to a specific discipline.
-We also give you guidance on how to fill out each template and instructions if you want to publish your documents on Github Pages.
+The templates were created for Oregon State University but are generic and should be suitable for any discipline or institution.
+They are published under a CC0 license so that they can be modified as needed.
+We also give you guidance on how to fill out the templates, examples of completed documents and instructions for publishing your documents on Github Pages.

 ## Templates
-Included in the project are the following templates:
+Included in the project are the following data management document templates:

 ### 1. Data Management Implementation Plan
 This template will help researchers take a Data Management Plan created in the proposal stages of a grant, and implement it.
 The goal is that this document will have specific guidelines to help the researchers in the project to manage data in a coordinated manner.
 This should be a living document that can be updated during the project as much as it is needed.
 **View The Template**
 [Implementation Plan Template](https://landonma.github.io/Data-Management-Templates-Project/Implementation_Template/Implementation_Template)

 **Download The Template**
 For more information on how to download files from our repository go [here](github_instructions#cloning-and-modifying-our-templates).
 The template is available in the following formats:
 [Markdown](https://github.com/landonma/Data-Management-Templates-Project/blob/master/Implementation_Template/Implementation_Template.md)